 2003 – First Hunger Lunch

-2003: Sindhura Citineni and a group of students found Hunger Lunch at the University of North Carolina at Chapel Hill.
-Students sell rice, beans and cornbread on a weekly basis and use their profits to fund Nourish International’s first project: a nutrition initiative in Hyderabad, India
+Sindhura Citineni and a group of students founded Hunger Lunch at the University of North Carolina at Chapel Hill.
+Students sold rice, beans and cornbread on a weekly basis and used their profits to fund Nourish International’s first project: a nutrition initiative in Hyderabad, India.

-2005: The Hunger Lunch Team places second in the Carolina Challenge, a business plan competition at UNC-CH.
-They decide that they want to take Hunger Lunch to other schools and change the name to Nourish International
+In 2005, the Hunger Lunch Team placed second in the Carolina Challenge, a business plan competition at UNC-CH.
+They decided that they wanted to take Hunger Lunch to other schools and change the name to Nourish International.

-2006: Nourish International incorporates as a 501(c)3 non-profit and expansion begins.
-The first additional campuses include Duke, N.C.
+Nourish International incorporated in 2006 as a 501(c)3 non-profit and expansion begins – the first additional campuses include Duke, N.C.
 State and University of Michigan.

-2008: The network of Nourish Chapters extends to two-dozen campuses after the inaugural Summer Institute training conference is held in Chapel Hill, NC.
+The network of Nourish Chapters extended to twenty campuses in 2008 after the inaugural Summer Institute training conference held in Chapel Hill, NC.
 Nourish is recognized for its contributions with the N.C.
 Peace Prize for promoting peace and cross-cultural understanding while upholding the “helping others to help themselves” ideology of the Peace Corps.

-2012: Nourish International welcomes the 2012-2013 Chapter Founders and expands the network to 29 campuses.
+In 2012, the network expands to 29 campuses.
 Then to 45 campuses in 2013.
 Students continue to bridge the distance between communities and resources.